Project Contact: Neil Filosa

 With support from the National Institute of Justice, we will execute a national platform of research that comprehensively and systematically

-Our core tasks for this comprehensive national assessment are a nationally representative survey of police agencies and focus groups of POST directors, and case studies of participating agencies serving as benchmarks on their staffing efforts.
+Our core tasks for this comprehensive national assessment are a nationally representative survey of police agencies and focus groups of POST representatives, and case studies of participating agencies serving as benchmarks on their staffing efforts.
 Specific tasks include

 This project will provide objective, independent, and practice-relevant knowledge and lessons to practitioners, researchers, and policy makers about the nature, changes, challenges, and solutions relative to the police staffing process, from recruitment, selection, and retention to training, promotions, and community representation.